 - Find someone you can trust to just talk to.
 Now, choose this person carefully.
 You don’t want someone to just “talk you out of your feeling.”
 They can’t.
 Find those rare people who allow you to feel what you feel, are empathetic about it, but also share their own experiences that convince THEM you are not the impostor you feel like at the moment.
 This is a nuanced difference, but it makes all the difference in the world.
 They are sharing their OWN beliefs, not trying to change yours!

 - Don’t believe everything you think.
 Ever heard this phrase?
-Well, now is the time to actually do that.
+Well, now is the time to do just that.
 Yes, you could have an internal debate with yourself to “prove” the belief is true (not helpful), but I suggest you gently remind yourself that beliefs are not always true, even if you feel they are.
 Look at your behavior, the results of your work.
 You have delivered in the past and you will again.

 - Pay attention to the here and now.
 Take some deep breaths and focus on your internal body signals without judgment.
 Just be in the moment.
 If that doesn’t work, distract yourself until those feelings go away—whether it’s Sudoku, TV, a podcast, music—anything external that distracts from the internal.
 These feelings will pass, but you may be able to help them pass quicker.